What is a green car?

 Does your car qualify for our clean green rate?

 Your car is likely to be on the list if:

 It is new or a demonstration vehicle

-It is a hybrid vehicle
+It is an electric or hybrid vehicle

 Why are we doing it?

 Being more energy efficient and cutting emissions matters because it is the key to preventing climate change and saving the planet for future generations.

 'If every new car buyer chose the lowest emissions car available, our national average carbon emissions would improve by 50 per cent.' – National Transport Commission.